nealcaren/fightordie/_sources/Volumes/14/05/massacre_of_east_st_louis.md

 > A mob is passionate, a mob follows one man or a few men blindly; a mob sometimes takes chances.
 The East St. Louis affair, as I saw it, was a man hunt, conducted on a sporting basis, though with anything but  an East St. Louis the fair play which is the principle of sport.
 The East St. Louis men took no chances, except the chance from stray shots, which every spectator of their acts took.
 They went in small groups, there was little leadership, and there was a horribly cool deliberateness and a spirit of fun about it.
 > &nbsp;
-> "Get a n*****," was the slogan, and it was varied by the recurrent cry, "Get another!"
+> Get a n*****," was the slogan, and it was varied by the recurrent cry, "Get another!"
 It was like nothing so much as the holiday crowd, with thumbs turned down, in the Roman Coliseum, except that here the shouters were their own gladiators, and their own wild beasts.

 ![](../../../Images/mesl_3.jpg)